 Whether your dinner-and-a-show is a date night, an evening out with friends, or quality time with the whole family, the Bird-in-Hand Stage is always an excellent choice for live entertainment.
 You can always count on a wholesome, high-quality show.
 Our curtain is up from April through the end of each year, with several different shows each season.

+All shows are designed to be family-friendly and appeal to a wide range of audiences.
 We have staged original Broadway-style shows from Blue Gate Musicals ever since our very first season in 2011.
 As relevant and meaningful as they are entertaining, these musicals are often set in the heart of Amish Country and touch on themes of family, faith and community, and following Plain traditions and values in an English world.
-Audiences have enjoyed their dramas, comedies, mysteries and Christmas shows, with powerful messages, music and even more memorable characters.
-They are brought to life by a gifted cast of professionals from across the United States and talented local performers.

 Speaking of local talent, Lancaster County native Ryan Bomgardner’s hilarious Ryan & Friends shows are an immensely popular feature on the Bird-in-Hand Stage.
 Ryan began his career at age 12 when he tried out ventriloquism at his grandma’s church.
 By age 18, he was doing 80 shows a year.
 When he worked for Disney around the world, he did 175 shows a year.
 His multimedia variety shows on the Bird-in-Hand Stage combine a comedy routine with song parodies in styles ranging from country to Broadway presented by a cast of characters that—in any given season—can include wisecracking teens, wise grandparents and talking animal friends from farm and woodland.